El Ksar, Algeria

-El Ksar (also written El Gasr) is a village in the commune of Ouled Khoudir, in Ouled Khoudir District, Béchar Province, Algeria.
+El Ksar (also written El Gasr) is a village in the commune of Ouled Khoudir, in Ouled Khoudir District, Béni Abbès Province, Algeria.
 The village is located on the east bank of the Oued Saoura 5 km southeast of Ouled Khoudir.
 It is connected to Ouled Khoudir by a local road along the side of the river, along with the other village of Ouled Rafaa.